Jean-Baptiste Lebas: First step in politics

 Jean-Baptiste Lebas is the son of Félicité Delattre and Jean-Hippolyte Lebas.
 He was born at home in a humble house in Roubaix, an industrial city where his mother was a housekeeper and his father a textile worker.
-A Republican under the Second Empire and a syndicalist, Jean-Hippolyte Lebas was a socialist who had become member of the Parti Ouvrier Français (POF) at its foundation in 1880.
+A Republican under the Second Empire and a syndicalist, Jean-Baptiste Lebas's father was a socialist who had become member of the Parti Ouvrier Français (POF) at its foundation in 1880.
 Altogether, it was observable that Jean-Baptiste Lebas had been brought up in a working class family and steeped in a left-wing milieu in his birth town.

 In 1896, following his father at the age of eighteen, he joined the POF.
 In 1900 he wrote under the pen name Jacques Vingtras a brochure premised by Jules Guesde and entitled: Socialisme et patriotisme.
 He entered a career as accountant for the cooperative society La Paix in 1901.
 In 1906 he became assistant secretary for the local branch of the SFIO.